enkidevs/curriculum/go/intro/intro-to-fmt-package/intro-to-fmt.md

 For now, we will discuss the `Print`, `Println`, `Printf`, and `Sprintf` functions, what they are used for, and how they differ from each other.

 ---
+## Practice

+What does `fmt` stand for?

+???

+- Formatting
+- Financial Market Trends
+- Filtered Multitone

+---
 ## Revision

 Fill in the code to print the text shown in the output: